10Nates/SharpSnake/README.md

 | L | Run as fast as possible |
 | K | Kill snake |
 | Esc / C | Close |

+## Running Outside of Visual Studio

+Requires mono if not on Windows.
+No special parameters required